labscript-suite/labscript-suite/docs/source/main.md

 * Dynamic visualisation of experiment composition and results.
 * Remote operation: different modules can run on physically separate hosts / single modules can be run on multiple hosts (including hardware supervisor, [blacs](https://github.com/labscript-suite/blacs)).
 * Auto-generating user-interfaces.
-* High-level scripting: all user-interface interaction can be programatically synthesised.
+* High-level scripting: user-interface interaction can be programatically synthesised.

 ## Citing the _labscript suite_